 The OMP states that all WONS will be treated within 12 months of the commencement of each stage of clearing for the Action.
 As detailed in Section 2.4, Table 3, management of WONS was not able to be completed across the entirety of the Stage 1 Offset area.
-Management of WONS was not able to be completed within the 'Remnant Vegetation' management area due to safety concerns in accessibility and current issues with addressing these concerns without degrading the structural integrity of the steep slope, by developing access tracks in strategic locations across it.
-This, in conjunction with a prolonged and extreme wet season, which reduced the window of suitable conditions for potential works to be carried out, constrained the ability to complete weed treatment within the remnant areas onsite.
+Management of WONS was not able to be completed within part of the southern portion of the 'Remnant Vegetation' management area due to continuing safety concerns in accessibility and current issues with addressing these concerns without degrading the structural integrity of the steep slope, by developing access tracks in strategic locations across it.
+This constrained the ability to complete weed treatment within the southern remnant areas onsite.
 At present, an option to provide safe, effective access to these areas during dry weather, to allow personnel to carry weed treatment equipment and successfully treat weeds in the area, while maintaining the integrity of the landform, is being developed to integrate into onsite management.

-While a large area of WONS has been treated this is not 100%, therefore, this is identified as a minor non-compliance under the requirements of the OMP.
+While a large area of WONS has been treated, covering the majority of the offset area, with treatment encroaching well into the remnant area during the ACR year, as this is not 100%, this is identified as a minor non-compliance under the requirements of the OMP.

-The current bushland regeneration contractors, Phoenix Environmental Services, have had discussions with Boral about the approach for weed management within the remnant portion of the Stage 1, with proposed spraying to occur within these areas.
+The current bushland regeneration contractors, Phoenix Environmental Services, continue discussions with Boral about the approach for weed management further within the remnant portion of Stage 1, with further proposed spraying and manual removal to occur within these areas in Year 5.